WeissBang/whoisyourfavoritewalker/README.md

 ### Notes

--The ExceptionListener.php in src/EventListener does not work yet and is a work in progress, however do not remove the file as it will result in fatal errors.
+- The ExceptionListener.php in src/EventListener does not work yet and is a work in progress, however do not remove the file as it will result in fatal errors.
--The project uses Bootstrap but you can change it to something else.
+- The project uses Bootstrap but you can change it to something else.
--All custom CSS is located at assets/styles/style.css.
+- All custom CSS is located at assets/styles/style.css.

 ---